peteryzhang6/The-Law-of-One/Terms/Self-Consciousness.md

 - I am Ra.
 This is correct.
 It may be noted that it has been arranged by your social complex structures that the newer entities to incarnation are to be provided with guides of a physical mind/body/spirit complex, thus being able to learn quickly what is consonant with the Law of One.
 - 18.9: These guides are what you call parents, teachers, and friends.

+28.7: Does a unit of consciousness, an individualized unit of consciousness, create, say, a unit of the creation?
+I will give an example.
+Would one individualized consciousness create one galaxy of stars, the type that has many millions of stars in it.
+Does this happen?
+- **Ra:** I am Ra.
+This can happen.
+The possibilities are infinite.
+Thus a Logos may create what you call a star system or it may be the Logos creating billions of star systems.
+This is the cause of the confusion in the term galaxy, for there are many different Logos entities or creations and we would call each, using your sound vibration complexes, a galaxy.